Mobile Standards and Analysis

 We are continuing to develop and improve the Android app set taint flow checker; if you are interested, please contact us for more information.

 Some characteristics of the Android operating system and apps are listed below.
 These and many additional characteristics of this mobile platform must be considered to securely code for the platform.

 We were recently awarded a grant for a new research project for iOS that will start in Fall 2014.
-In this research project, we will extend our mobile platform work to iOS by developing additional analysis for the static analyzer associated with Clang to check for violations of a prioritized list of secure coding rules.
+In this research project, we have begun to extend our mobile platform work to iOS by developing additional analysis for the static analyzer associated with Clang to check for violations of a prioritized list of secure coding rules.
 Clang has been integrated into Apple's XCode IDE, which is the primary tool for developing software for iOS and OS X. Catching rule violations early would prevent these errors from propagating throughout the code base and would allow developers to learn secure coding techniques while programming.
-New checkers would be submitted into the main trunk of Clang and integrated into XCode (as well as any other IDEs that support Clang integration) improving software security for all developers who use Clang.
+New checkers will be submitted into the main trunk of Clang and integrated into XCode (as well as any other IDEs that support Clang integration) improving software security for all developers who use Clang.

 Separately from that funded project, in the future we also would like to develop more analyses against unchecked guidelines in The CERT Oracle Secure Coding Standard for Java and integrate many of these analyses into Eclipse and/or Oracle JDeveloper so that analysis results would be immediately available to Android platform developers.